build-on-aws/bedrock-agents-streamlit/README.md

 ## Step 8: Setup and Run Streamlit App on EC2 (Optional)
-1. **Obtain CF temaplte to launch the streamlit app**: Download the Cloudformation template from [here](https://github.com/build-on-aws/bedrock-agents-streamlit/blob/main/ec2-streamlit-template.yaml).
+1. **Obtain CF template to launch the streamlit app**: Download the Cloudformation template from [here](https://github.com/build-on-aws/bedrock-agents-streamlit/blob/main/ec2-streamlit-template.yaml).
 This template will be used to deploy an EC2 instance that has the Streamlit code to run the UI.

 2. **Deploy template via Cloudformation**: